dariagorlova/typewrite_text/README.md

 - Allows to set up different delays for forward and reverse animation.
 - Allows to set up different delays before animation starts and after animation ends.
 - Can be used just in "forward" mode.
+- Any unicode symbol can be used as a "cursor" symbol
 - Can be used with or without animated text cursor.
 - Allows to set up text theme.
+- Vibration while animating can be used for Android and iOS devices

 ## Usage